chpxu/dotfiles/README.md

 Credits to @ranmaru22 for the` verticaltabs.css` and the [setup](https://github.com/ranmaru22/firefox-vertical-tabs) and credits to  FILL_IN for the `oneline.css`.

 Both CSS files have had my own slight modifications.
-To edit `userChrome.css` or `userContent.css`, see `firefox.nix`.
+To edit `userChrome.css` or `userContent.css`, see `firefox.nix` and appropriate subdirectories (an absolute mess right now).

 #### To-Do
 - [ ] Fix errors in certain `about:` pages.
 This is pretty much done.
 There are a few minor changes to some pages that must be done, but the theming is much more consistent and less broken.
 - [x] The hover effect on the Tab Center Reborn is not of the correct colour.
+- [] Attempt to configure extensions declaratively.

 ### Thunderbird
 TBD.